MicrosoftDocs/visualstudio-docs/docs/debugger/error-unable-to-start-debugging-on-the-web-server.md

 ##  <a name="vxtbshttpservererrorsthingstocheck"></a> Check your IIS configuration

 After taking steps detailed here to resolve the issue, and before trying again to debug, you may also need to reset IIS.
-You can do that by opening an Administrator command prompt and typing `iisreset`, or you can perform a reset in IIS Manager.
+You can do that by opening an Administrator command prompt and typing `iisreset`.

 * Stop and restart your IIS Application Pools, then retry.